 This part sets forth the authorities, policy, and procedures governing the acquisition of land by the United States in trust status for individual Indians and tribes.
-Acquisition This part does not cover acquisition of land by individual Indians and tribes in fee simple status is not covered by these regulations even though such land may, by operation of law, be held in restricted status following acquisition.
-Acquisition; acquisition of land mandated by Congress or a federal court unless required by federal law or federal court order; acquisition of land in trust status by inheritance or escheat is not covered by these regulations; or transfers of land into restricted fee status unless required by federal law.
+This part does not cover acquisition of land by individual Indians and tribes in fee simple status even though such land may, by operation of law, be held in restricted status following acquisition; acquisition of land mandated by Congress or a federal court unless required by federal law or federal court order; acquisition of land in trust status by inheritance or escheat; or transfers of land into restricted fee status unless required by federal law.

-§ 151.2 Definitions.
-How are key terms defined?
+§ 151.2 How are key terms defined?